gracelang/language/spec.md

 evaluate to the method's arguments.
 Note that a request without arguments does not contain any parentheses.

-The _reciever_ is an expression, which when evaluated designates the _target_ of the request.
+The _reciever_ is an expression; when evaluated it designates the _target_ of the request.
 The name of a method, which determines the position of the argument lists within that name, is chosen when